 10. Training and Workforce

-All Genbu Health workforce members who access or may encounter PHI receive HIPAA privacy and security training before accessing PHI and receive updated training at least annually.
+All Genbu Health workforce members who access or may encounter PHI receive HIPAA privacy and security training before accessing PHI, upon material changes to our policies or procedures, and periodically thereafter.
 We maintain a sanctions policy for workforce members who violate our HIPAA policies and procedures.

 11. Contact Our Privacy Officer